liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/05-checking-permissions.markdown

 When implementing permissions for a custom portlet, your last step is to ensure that the configured permissions are enforced.
 You can achieve this by adding permission checks to your application.
-For example, your business layer can check for permission before deleting a resource or your user interface can hide a button that adds an entity (e.g. a guestbook or guestbook entry) if the user doesn't have permission.
+For example, your business layer can check for permission before deleting a resource, or your user interface can hide a button that adds an entity (e.g. a guestbook or guestbook entry) if the user doesn't have permission.